OpenVid-1M: A Large-Scale High-Quality Dataset for Text-to-video Generation: Method

-\textbf{Multi-Head Cross-Attention Module.} Although the MMSA module joins the tokens of the two modalities for the attention operation, T2V still requires an explicit process to insert semantic information from the text tokens into the visual tokens.
-The lack of semantic information also may hinder performance of video generation.
-Hence, we adopt a Cross-Attention Layer (CAL) to build communication between text tokens and visual tokens directly.
-To be specific, we take the flattened visual tokens $\mathbf{X}^{t} \in \mathbb{R}^{T \times C \times HW}$ as Query and text tokens $\mathbf{Y}^{t} \in \mathbb{R}^{T \times C \times L}$ as Key and Value, and input them into a cross-attention layer.
-This can be formulated as:
+\textbf{Multi-Head Cross-Attention Module.} While the MMSA module merges tokens from both modalities for attention, T2V still requires an explicit process to embed semantic information from text tokens into visual tokens.
+The absence of semantic information may impair video generation performance.
+Therefore, we introduce a Cross-Attention Layer (CAL) to facilitate direct communication between text and visual tokens.
+Specifically, we take the flattened visual tokens $\mathbf{X}^{t} \in \mathbb{R}^{T \times C \times HW}$ as Query and text tokens $\mathbf{Y}^{t} \in \mathbb{R}^{T \times C \times L}$ as Key and Value, and input them into a cross-attention layer:

-After that, both the visual tokens and the text tokens are input into feedforward layer.
-Since one MVDiT layer can update both the visual tokens and text tokens, we can iteratively perform this process and achieve better video generation performance.
-After \text{N} iterations, the final visual feature is used to predict the noise and covariance at time $t$.
+Afterward, both the visual and text tokens are passed through a feedforward layer.
+Since a single MVDiT layer updates both token types, this process can be repeated iteratively to enhance video generation performance.
+After \text{N} iterations, the final visual feature is used to predict noise and covariance at time $t$.
+Our MVDiT is inspired by MMDiT, whose effectiveness has been thoroughly validated.
+Importantly, our work is the first to emphasize a parallel visual-text structure for extracting structural information from visual tokens and semantic information from text tokens in T2V generation.